Do Go On - 396 - Rosemary Brown: A Musical Seance

 Changing and adapting and growing and.

-But so their argument there is
+But their argument there is if it doesn't sound like them, it's them.

-Yeah where's the evolution
+Yeah, where's the evolution?

-And others are arguing
+And others are arguing it doesn't sound like them, it's not them.

-I don't like the Arctic Monkeys anymore
+Same people who are like, I don't like the Arctic monkeys anymore.

-They should have stuck to their
+They should have stuck to their old stuff.

 And those albums are still there.